 What is the sweet spot for protein consumption if you're 65 or older?

 It's for 1.2 to 1.5 times your weight in kilograms, as opposed to the typical recommendation of 0.8 per kg listed above.
 So if you weigh 140 lbs., multiply 140 x .454 to get your weight in kg, which is about 64.
 Then multiply 64 x 1.2 (and 1.5) to get 76.8 - 96gm of protein per day.

-If this is you, you may want to increase the amount of protein in your diet by adding more beans and lentils, tofu and tempeh and seitan which is a gluten source of protein.
-Read more about seitan.
+If this is you, you may want to increase the amount of protein in your diet by adding more beans and lentils, tofu and tempeh, and seitan which is a gluten source of protein.

 Sources of Plant-Based Protein

 Below, is a list of vegetables, legumes, seeds, and other foods that, when included regularly in your diet, will help provide you with ample amounts of protein.
 I’ve listed them from highest to lowest.
 That being said, the last item on the list, guava, has 4 grams of protein in a single cup!
-Seitan, which is not listed in the chart below, has 47 gms of protein per cup and 3 per tablespoon.
+Seitan, not listed in the chart below, has 47 gms of protein per cup and 3 tablespoons.

 |Hemp seeds||53||3.3||Pumpkin seeds||12||0.8|

 |Miso paste||32||2.0||Whole oats||10||0.6|

 |Boiled soybeans||28||1.8||Quinoa (cooked)||8||0.5|